-Between packing and hosting dinner on Thursday, I haven’t had much writing margin.
+Between packing and hosting dinner on Thursday, I haven’t had the margin to write.

-So I thought I could post this conversation that took place in the Comments section of the blog last week, on the post “The anatomy of sexual impurity in courtship”
+So I want to post this conversation that took place in the Comments section of the blog last week, on the post “The anatomy of sexual impurity in courtship”

-But before I share the question and answer, here’s a few thoughts and some clarification on the subject of purity and marriage
+But before I share the question and answer, I want to clarify a few things on the subject of purity and marriage.

-Purity is not an easy topic to speak about (or observe) because most people have differing interpretations and opinions, especially when you consider cultural contexts.
+It’s not easy to talk about purity because most people have differing interpretations and opinions, especially when you consider cultural contexts.